-Application of economic analysis to evaluate current government policies.
+This course applies economic analysis to evaluate current government policies.
 Primary focus on the economic impact of public policies.
-Discusses and analyzes current government policies related to economic development, education, labor, poverty, trade, and welfare.
-Prerequisite: "C" or better in ECON 101 or ECON 202, or permission of instructor.
-For business majors additional prerequisites include completion of 45 semester hours, overall and institution GPAs of 2.50 or better, successful completion of required proficiency tests and completion of ACCT 201, MATH 211 or BA 225, and ENGL 275 with a "C" or better.
+Current government policies related to economic development, education, labor, poverty, trade, and welfare are discussed and analyzed.
+Prerequisite: "C" or better in ECON 101 or ECON 201 or ECON 202, or permission of instructor.
+For business majors additional prerequisites include completion of 45 semester hours, institutional GPA of 2.5 or better, completion of ACCT 201, MATH 211 or BA 225, and ENGL 275 with a "C" or better.
 Three semester hours.